-Cordyceps mushrooms help in the inhibition of breast cancer growth.
-Research study has shown that the tumor-suppressing activity of cordyceps mushroom is related to activation of the NF-κB signaling pathway promoting macrophage polarization(2).
+Cordyceps mushrooms inhibit breast cancer growth.
+Research has shown that the tumor-suppressing activity of cordyceps mushrooms is related to the activation of the NF-κB signaling pathway, promoting macrophage polarization(2).

 Furthermore, Cordyceps is effective in the prevention of breast cancer.

-Thus, Cordyceps cancer treatment effect for breast cancer is found to be assured according to the studies conducted in the animal model.
+Thus, according to the studies conducted in the animal model, Cordyceps cancer treatment effect for breast cancer is assured.
 However, further research on the human model is required to recommend therapeutic use.

 2. Cordyceps And Prostate Cancer

-The cordycepin found in cordyceps mushroom is found to be effective for inducing apoptosis in human prostate cells and suggests that cordycepin can act as a potential chemotherapeutic agent for the treatment of prostate cancer(3).
+The cordycepin in cordyceps mushrooms effectively induces apoptosis in human prostate cells.
+This suggests that cordycepin can act as a potential chemotherapeutic agent for the treatment of prostate cancer(3).

-Also, it has been found that cordycepin inhibits the migration and invasion of prostate cancer cells by inhibiting the activity of tight junctions and matrix metalloproteinases.(4)
+Also, cordycepin inhibits the migration and invasion of prostate cancer cells by inhibiting the activity of tight junctions and matrix metalloproteinases(4).

 3. Cordyceps And Skin Cancer Cells

-A research study has suggested that the cordycepin extracted from the Cordyceps Sinensis causes a dose-dependent inhibitory effect on the proliferation of four cancer cell lines including melanoma cells (a type of skin cancer), breast cancer cells, liver cancer cells, and leukemia cells.
+A research study suggests the cordycepin extracted from the Cordyceps Sinensis or Militaris causes a dose-dependent inhibitory effect on the proliferation of four cancer cell lines, including melanoma cells (a type of skin cancer), breast cancer cells, liver cancer cells, and leukemia cells.

-In addition to treating leukemia cells and other types of cancer cells, cordyceps mushrooms have much lower cytotoxic effects on the bone marrow cells.
-So, Cordyceps mushroom is effective in the treatment of skin cancer without having the severe side effects of conventional chemotherapy.(5)
+In addition to treating leukemia and other cancer cells, cordyceps mushrooms have much lower cytotoxic effects on bone marrow cells.
+So, Cordyceps mushroom effectively treats skin cancer without the severe side effects of conventional chemotherapy(5).

 The mechanism by which the cordyceps mushroom causes melanoma cancer cell death is by inhibiting angiogenesis and activating apoptosis of cancer cells.